 Here’s an extract from an article on the subject:

 “Train your muscles the way you actually use them—and build what’s called functional strength.
-For example, in real life you use your quads in coordination with your hamstrings, butt and core to pick up kids, climb stairs, and load Ikea furniture in the car.
+For example, in real life you use your quads in coordination with your hamstrings, glutes and core to pick up kids, climb stairs, and load Ikea furniture in the car.
 So skip the leg press and do squats and lunges instead.”

 And by output, I’m talking about a positive change in whatever physical quality – strength in this case – that you’re trying to improve.